 In October 2017, the Company entered into an office sublease agreement with Fiserv Solutions, LLC ("Fiserv") to lease approximately 33,400 rentable square feet of an office building located in Sunnyvale, California, the Company's new corporate headquarters.
 One of the members of the Company's board of directors is also a current member of Fiserv's board of directors.
-The Company incurred rent expense of approximately \$0.2 million in fiscal 2018 under this sublease agreement.
+The Company incurred total rental and common area maintenance expenses of approximately \$1.2 million and \$0.2 million in fiscal 2019 and 2018, respectively, under this sublease agreement.